Warren Editions is pleased to present 2017’s Edition S: Gentle Passing, an etching created by Matt Slater, in collaboration with Zhané Warren.

 In the digital image, much of the “chance” visual information created by the shooting process – scratches, dust, and so on – was eliminated.
 This matter was reintroduced later in the printmaking process via hardground etching.
 For this, the plate was prepared with hardground for Matt to take away with him.
 He put the plate unprotected into his bag, and allowed the contents to create marks in the hardground for the duration of an afternoon.
 This approach echoes his approach to photography, in which he is also not certain of the results.

 Every time a process is applied, the material that holds the image is made redundant – shedding, so to speak, by means of the method.
 The image went through a continuous transformation, eventually culminating in an impression on paper – the last material to hold the image.
 The metamorphic nature of the process is captured in the ethereal quality of the image, and alluded to in the title – Gentle Passing.

 Gentle Passing has been produced in an edition of 70 on Zerkall Intaglio 250gsm.
 Accompanying the edition are 5 Artist’s Proofs, 2 Printer’s Proofs, a Publisher’s Proof, Hors de Commerce and Bon à Tirer.

 Photogravure, spitbite aquatint, hardground etching and burnishing on Zerkall Intaglio 250gsm / Paper dimensions 36x38cm / Image dimensions 29,5x23cm

 There are currently 4 Artist Proofs available for purchase.
-Please email firstname.lastname@example.org to purchase a print
+Please email firstname.lastname@example.org or click the link below to purchase a print